kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

     2. Sign in with your email ID.
     3. On the Authenticator page select **+** icon, select **Work or school account**, and on the **Add work or school account** pop-up select **Scan QR code**, now proceed with the step-11.

+12. In the Phone authentication page, Select **Your country** and provide your **Phone number**.
+Select **Receive a code** and click **Next**.

+13. Provide the code received on your phone number and select **Next**.
+Once verification completed select **Next** and then **Done**.

-16. Once verification is complete and you receive a message indicating Great job!
+14. Once verification is complete and you receive a message indicating Great job!
 You have successfully set up your security info.
 Choose "Done" to continue signing in, select **Done**.

-17. In the **Activate - Global Administrator** pane that appears on the right-side of the screen, enter **Testing PIM** in the **Reason** field, and then select the **Activate** button at the bottom of the pane, and wait for the Status to get succeeded for all the steps, it will automatically refresh the browser.
+15. In the **Activate - Global Administrator** pane that appears on the right-side of the screen, enter **Testing PIM** in the **Reason** field, and then select the **Activate** button at the bottom of the pane, and wait for the Status to get succeeded for all the steps, it will automatically refresh the browser.

-18. On the **My roles | Microsoft Entra roles** window, the **Eligible assignments** tab is displayed on the menu bar.
+16. On the **My roles | Microsoft Entra roles** window, the **Eligible assignments** tab is displayed on the menu bar.
 Select the **Active assignments** tab that appears next to it.
 Note the Global Administrator role does not yet appear.
 While the role has been activated, it has not been assigned to Patti's account since Holly has not yet approved Patti's request.

     >**Note:** If you recall, back in Task 1 Holly set up the Global Administrator role so that activation to a user account will require approval.
 What Patti just did was request that the Global Admin role be activated for her user account.
 This will send a request to Holly, who can then either approve or deny Patti's request for role activation.
 Holly will review and then approve this request in the next task.

-19. Leave the InPrivate browsing session open.
+17. Leave the InPrivate browsing session open.
 You will return to it in the next task once Holly approves Patti's request.

 ### Task 4 -  Approve the request for the Global Admin role